Rates, discounts and monetary transactions

 1. Client and case acceptance phase

-You request us directly or through an intermediary (for example, your real estate agent, mortgage advisor, lawyer, tax advisor, accountant or bank) to handle a case for you and/or you request us, before we handle or have handled the case, to enter into an agreement with a quotation for the services you require from us.
+You request us directly or through an intermediary (for example, your real estate agent, mortgage advisor, lawyer, tax advisor, accountant or bank) to handle a case for you and/or you request us, before we handle or have handled the case, to enter into an engagement agreement with a quotation for the services you require from us.

 2. File start-up phase